taehoon0719/hero_ai_coding_challenge/decomp.md

 }
 ```

+click 1: Nothing will happen. handleClick1 will be executed on load because () is declared after this.handleClick1().
+Since there is no corresponding function inside handleClick1, it won't execute any alert.

+click 2: this will raise an error since "this" is undefined.
+This is because "this" is not binded to the handleClick1.

+click 3: It will alert with message "MyComponent" since "this" is binded to handleClick2.

+click 4: It will alert with message "MyComponent" since handleClick3 is using an arrow function which doesn't require binding of "this".

 ### Q3.
 Memoization
 Memoized selectors are a common pattern in ReactJS applications to serve cached data derived from a global state.